jyhanna/tensorplane/README.md

 # reverse all instances
 ds = ds[::-1,:]

-# reverse a subset of instances
+# reverse a subset of features
 ds = ds[::-1,[ds.x, ds.y]]

 # delete some instances